2 Bible Stories and Strategies For Living a Resilient Life

 Christians attend churches, like the one in the picture, and learn of the resilient people in the Bible such as the ones above.
 In the Holy Text, these stories aid church goers in bouncing back from almost unimaginable crisis.
 These characters in the Bible are frequently able to renew their lives after catastrophic occurrences which are usually mind-boggling and spiritually demolishing.
 However, developing a resilient personality does not have to wait for a traumatizing event.
 There are steps we can take as Christians and human beings to assist us before troubles set into our sails, when life altering moments present themselves with cyclonic force.

 As a minister, I have often worked with individuals on building their capacity to have a resilient outlook on life.
 As a rehabilitation counselor, I’ve seen such approaches to be psychologically sound in troubled times or preparing for them.
 Nevertheless, these steps are fundamentally good for all of us regardless of our educational or spiritual background.
-Here are four ways to develop a resilient character; be your own world-class champion or superhero:
+Here are nine ways to develop a resilient character; be your own world-class champion or superhero:

 Coping Strategies for Building or Maintaining a Resilient Life

-- Relax and Reflect to Regain your Strength – Take a breather when crisis erupt.
+- Relax and Reflect to Regain your Strength – Take a breather when crisis erupts.
 Count to ten.
 Give your body and mind time to consider the situation.
 Think of strategies which can help you in the future when tragic events occur while you watch a pleasant sunset or sunrise.
 Take a walk and contemplate your present condition.
 Then make a list of resources available for you.

 - I may take my wife to dinner and talk about funny life events we have shared when tough events occur in our lives.
 Laughing is a good way of letting go of stress temporarily.
 Movies can be great, too.
 Indulge in whatever allows you a brief span of time to get your emotions together.

 - I always pray.
 The blessings God have given me always bring comfort to my inner being.
-The storms in life will continue, but having an eternal focus keeps peace within my soul when this reality becomes disturbingly turbulent.
+The storms in life will continue, but having an eternal focus keeps peace within my soul when this reality becomes turbulent.